 What is Rheumatoid Arthritis?

-Rheumatoid Arthritis is a painful, chronic autoimmune disease that results in the tissue that lines the insides of joints (known as the synovium) becoming inflamed.
-This causes swelling in areas that normally would help joints move, and that inflammation becomes the source of the pain.
-Put simply: the body’s immune system malfunctions and attacks the joints.
+Rheumatoid Arthritis is a painful, chronic autoimmune disease where the body’s immune system malfunctions and attacks the joints.
+As a result, the tissue that lines the insides of joints (known as the synovium) becomes inflamed and swollen.
+In the areas that normally would help joints move, the inflammation causes stiffness and restricted motion as well as pain.

 Who is most likely to get Rheumatoid Arthritis?

-Women are three times more likely than men to suffer from RA, and their initial symptoms typically arrive between the ages of 30 and 60.
-While you’re more likely to get Rheumatoid Arthritis if you have a family member who has it, most who suffer from RA do not have a family history of it.
+Women are 3x more likely than men to suffer from RA, and their initial symptoms typically develop between the ages of 30 – 60.
+While you’re more likely to get Rheumatoid Arthritis if you have a family member who has it, most who suffer from RA do not have a family history.

 - Joint stiffness (mostly in the morning)